 Insurance businesses are easy to conquer since they are competitively divided.
 In essence, pharmaceutical businesses are free to determine their rates.

-Struggles in the US Government’s Negotiations
+Struggles in the US Government’s Negotiations:

 The federal government does not have the authority to determine medicine pricing unilaterally.
 It can, however, bargain on behalf of Medicare and Medicaid.

+Unfortunately, these attempts have also been impeded.
 Medicare and Medicaid, in principle, serve as conduits between drug makers and patients.
 Because drug companies cannot afford to lose business, government negotiators have room to walk away from the table.

-In practice, however, federal rules mandate that all FDA-approved pharmaceuticals be covered by Medicaid and Medicare.
-Negotiations between government departments are hampered as a result of this.
 Even if they didn’t have this handicap, federal negotiators might not try very hard to lower drug prices.
 This is because pharmaceutical firms employ lobbyists.
 These lobbyists use convincing arguments–and campaign contributions–to persuade Congress members to oppose corporate profit restrictions.

-Putting Profit First in Marketing
+Putting Profit First in Marketing:

+Profit is a top priority for pharmaceutical businesses.
+Increasing demand is one approach to creating money.
+This is made possible by marketing.
 Regrettably, marketing is also costly.
 In fact, in 2020, pharmaceutical corporations will spend $6.58 billion on direct-to-consumer advertising.
 Spending money on marketing is a risk.
 The corporation intends to repay the costs by increasing medicine sales.

 If each drug has a bigger profit margin, this is easier to accomplish.
 If a drug’s profit margin is high, the manufacturer doesn’t need to sell as many units to cover its costs.
+Marketing costs incentivize bigger profit margins in this way.
+As a result, drug prices rise.

-Manipulation of Patent Law
+Manipulation of Patent Law:

 Every drug’s price is driven up by poor government negotiations and marketing costs.
 Restasis, in particular, exposes how firms manipulate patent rules to boost drug prices.
+Monopolies can be formed as a result of this manipulation.
+Monopolies eliminate competition to avoid competitive pricing.

 Patent terms can last decades, making it nearly impossible for customers to find more affordable alternatives.
 If that wasn’t terrible enough, slight changes to a drug’s composition or delivery mechanism can be enough to qualify for a patent extension or new patent, further suffocating competition.

-Patent dodging
+Patent dodging:

 Allergan went to even greater lengths to protect Restasis, one of its most popular and profitable medications, from the competition.
 Allergen forged an unprecedented deal with the St. Regis Mohawk tribe in New York State to avoid what is already a loose patent regulation system in the United States, surprising and alarming even some of the most cynical pharmaceutical industry watchdogs and critics.